BitScout/podarchiver/README.md

 `docker run -d --rm --name podarchiver --mount type=bind,source="$(pwd)"/config,target=/root/config,readonly --mount type=bind,source="$(pwd)"/podcasts,target=/root/podcasts ckollross/podarchiver`

-- The source directory should contain a copy of `config.yml.dist` (renamed `config.yml`).
+- The `config` source directory should contain a copy of `config.yml.dist` (renamed `config.yml`).
-- The `podcasts` directory is where the downloaded episodes will be stored.
+- The `podcasts` source directory is where the downloaded episodes will be stored.

 You can then download episodes like this: